 Take moments in the day to disconnect from the flurry of to-do lists and stressful thoughts and tune in to your senses.
 Listen to the sounds in the room, feel your body in space, see the space you are in, notice the temperature and smells.
 By tuning in to your senses, just for a few moments, you give your mind a micro-break from the stress of thinking.

 Sitting at a computer all day?
 Bring awareness to your posture and breath.
 It has been noted that email apnea, the temporary suspension of breathing while doing email, means we are inadvertently creating stress in the body.
 When we breathe irregularly, the body becomes acidic through the retention of excess carbon dioxide.
 This acidity may contribute to stress-related diseases.
 Check-in with your body and breath whilst working at the computer to ensure you are getting sufficient oxygen.

 4. Simplify your to-do list

 Bring attention to the top three priorities of your day.
 Break your work time into smaller blocks for higher levels of efficiency, and take short breaks between blocks. (see the pomodoro technique for further details).

 5. Use your lunch as a mindful practice

 Rather than eating whilst working on the computer, or missing out on lunch altogether, use your lunch as a way of practicing mindfulness.
 This means, noticing you are eating as you are eating, intentionally tasting your food, and bringing awareness to the act of chewing.
 This will give your mind an opportunity to rest from the whirlwind of the day, allowing space for mind and body rejuvenation.

 Want to join the ultimate mindfulness support group?
-Click here to get on the waitlist for Mindful In May.
+Click here to join Mindful In May rather than the waitlist.